 3. Make Sure Your ‘Shop Front’ Is Up To Date

-Marketing isn’t just about your online presence; it’s about your physical presence, too.
-In order to maximise the number of people coming through the door, you need your ‘shop front’ to be up to date, clear and welcoming.
+Veterinary marketing isn’t just about your online presence; it’s about your physical presence, too.
+In order to maximize the number of people coming through the door, you need your ‘shop front’ to be up to date, clear and welcoming.
 If you aren’t familiar with the term, a ‘shop front’ is everything at the front of a high street shop: the sign above the window, the products in the window, sandwich boards and so on.
-Of course, a vet’s office is a little different to a high street shop.
+Of course, a vet’s office is a little different from a high street shop.

 - So that people know exactly where you are, and what you offer